GOP Rep. Trey Gowdy of South Carolina was offered a federal judgeship in 2017, The Daily Caller News Foundation has learned.

 “He is not planning on becoming a judge,” a source close to the congressman told TheDCNF.
 “He was approached months ago and turned it down.”
 The source added that he will return to private practice.

-An administration official confirmed that White House Counsel Don McGahn gauged Gowdy’s interest in Shedd’s seat, but he declined to pursue the opportunity.
+A Trump administration official confirmed that White House Counsel Don McGahn gauged Gowdy’s interest in Shedd’s seat, but he declined to pursue the opportunity.

 The 4th Circuit is the federal appeals court based in Richmond, Va.
 Shedd’s seat covers the portion of the 4th Circuit in South Carolina.
 As such, the congressman would not have to leave his home state if he accepted the appointment.

 President Donald Trump also filled a vacancy on South Carolina’s federal trial court in Nov.
 2017.
 As a lawyer with extensive trial experience, Gowdy would have been a strong candidate for that appointment as well.

 The Daily Caller News Foundation is working hard to balance out the biased American media.
 For as little as $3, you can help us.
 Make a one-time donation to support the quality, independent journalism of TheDCNF.
 We’re not dependent on commercial or political support and we do not accept any government funding.

 All content created by the Daily Caller News Foundation, an independent and nonpartisan newswire service, is available without charge to any legitimate news publisher that can provide a large audience.
 All republished articles must include our logo, our reporter’s byline and their DCNF affiliation.
 For any questions about our guidelines or partnering with us, please contact firstname.lastname@example.org.